Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Methodology

-In this paper, the surge motions were harmonic and prescribed.
-The $x$-position (streamwise position) of the rotor $p_R(t)$ in surge motion were defined as Equation~\ref{eq:surgeMotion}.
-Here $A_S$ is the surging amplitude, $\omega_S$ is the surging frequency, $\phi_S$ is the phase angle of surging, $\phi_{S_0}$ is the phase shift of surging, and $p_{R_0}$ is the neutral $x$-position of the rotor.
-Note that $\phi_S = 0 \pi$ and $p_{R_0} = 0$ were kept for the rotor in this paper.
-As for the surging velocity $V_{S}$ of the rotor, it is expressed as the left of Equation~\ref{eq:V_WTEquation}.
-Note that if $V_{S}$ has none zero values, the apparent inflow velocity seen by the surging rotor $V_{0, \mathrm{app}}$ will be affected, as in the right of Equation~\ref{eq:V_WTEquation}.
+In this paper, the surging motions are prescribed to be harmonic.
+The streamwise position ($x$-position) of the rotor $p_R(t)$ in surging motion is defined in Equation~\ref{eq:surgeMotion}, where $A_S$ represents the surging amplitude, $\omega_S$ is the surging frequency, $\phi_S$ is the phase angle of surging with a phase shift of $\phi_{S_0}$, and $p_{R_0}$ denotes the neutral position of the rotor. $\phi_{S_0} = 0.0 \pi$ and $p_{R_0} = 0$ is maintained throughout this study, as written on the right-hand side of Equation~\ref{eq:surgeMotion}.
+The surging velocity of the rotor, $V_{S}$, is expressed on the left-hand side of Equation~\ref{eq:V_WTEquation}.
+It is important to note that non-zero values of $V_{S}$ alter the apparent inflow velocity $V_{0, \mathrm{app}}$ seen by the surging rotor, as depicted on the right-hand side of Equation~\ref{eq:V_WTEquation}.